 The CMOS DAC's consist of a segmented array of NMOS current sinks, capable of sinking a full-scale output current up to 20 mA.
 Differential current switches direct the current to either one of the complementary output nodes IOUT1 or IOUT2.
-(DACA = IOUTA1 or IOUTA2 and DACB = IOUTB1 or IOUTB2.)
 Complementary output currents enable differential operation, thus canceling out common mode noise sources (digital feed-through, on-chip and PCB noise), dc offsets, even order distortion components, and increasing signal output power by a factor of two.